Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 Departure Board - Istanbul International Airport

-Where Should I Eat at Istanbul International Airport?
+Dining Options at Istanbul International Airport?

 The next question I had was, “Where should I eat at Istanbul International Airport?”
-There are a variety of places to eat at Istanbul International Airport, including sit-down restaurants and fast food options.
-I chose to eat at one of the food courts and was surprised to see Popeyes Louisiana Kitchen as one of the choices.
-In all of my past travels, I had only once seen Popeyes in a foreign country, and that was Canada.
+There are many places to eat at the airport, including sit-down restaurants and fast food options.
+I chose one of the food courts and was surprised to see Popeyes Louisiana Kitchen as one of the choices.
+In all of my past travels, I had only once seen Popeyes in a foreign country, and that was in Canada.
+There were other US fast food restaurants in the food court as well, including Sbarro, Wendy’s, Carl’s Jr., Arby’s, and Burger King.

 Popeyes Louisiana Kitchen - Istanbul Airport